Dimers in piecewise Temperleyan domains: Single dimer model and the Gaussian Free Field

-In other words, a black-piecewise Temperley domain corresponds to mixed Dirichlet and Neumann boundary conditions for the discrete harmonic components of the coupling function.
-Recall that in a Temperley domain we have a simple boundary conditions, namely, $\im[\Cm(u, v')]=0$ for all boundary squares $u$, in other words $\im[\Cm(u, v')]$ as a function of $u$ has Dirichlet boundary conditions.
+In other words, a black-piecewise Temperleyan domain corresponds to mixed Dirichlet and Neumann boundary conditions for the discrete harmonic components of the coupling function.
+Recall that in a Temperleyan domain we have a simple boundary conditions, namely, $\im[\Cm(u, v')]=0$ for all boundary squares $u$, in other words $\im[\Cm(u, v')]$ as a function of $u$ has Dirichlet boundary conditions.